Your Hormones, Fitness, Food and More

 A drop in hormones may have you feeling relaxed and calm the first week of your cycle.

-Even if one or the other prefers to withdraw from sports activities during the period, sports can even be beneficial.
+Even if one or the other prefers to withdraw from sports activities during the period, sports can still be beneficial.
 Physical exercise can reduce muscle cramps and pain.
 At the beginning of a new cycle estrogen and progesterone levels are at their lowest.
 But they begin a gradual rise during your period.
 You may notice that you have more energy to be active than in the previous weeks.

 Research has found that estrogen acts like an appetite suppressant, so even if you crave carbohydrate-rich foods, you can also burn them more easily during this time!